intermodelvigorish/.github/profile/README.md

-## Hi there 👋 Welcome to everything to do with the InterModel Vigorish (IMV)!
+Welcome to everything to do with the InterModel Vigorish (IMV)👋👋👋!

 A link to a few papers: